Millennial economics: In Asia

 Statistics from the International Monetary Fund (IMF) reveal that between 2014 and 2019, Japan's unemployment rate went from about 4% to 2.4% and China's from almost 4.5% to 3.8%.
 These are some of the lowest rates among the largest economies of the world.
 However, due to long-running sub-replacement fertility, Japan had just over two workers per retiree in the 2010s, compared to four in North America.
 As a result, the country faces economic stagnation and serious financial burden to support the elderly.
 China's economy was growing at a feverish pace between the late 1970s till the early 2010s, when demographic constraints made themselves felt.
 Key to China's "economic miracle" was its one-child policy, which curbed population growth and enabled the economy to industrialize rapidly.
 Yet the policy has also led to population aging.
 Political economist and demographer Nicholas Eberstadt argued that China's working population peaked in 2014.
 Even so, economist Brad Setser suggested that China can still increase its GDP per capita by raising the age of retirement and making it easier for people to migrate from rural to urban areas.
 But social scientist Wang Feng warned that as the population ages, social welfare spending as a share of GDP will also grow, intensifying sociopolitical problems.
 During the mid-2010s, China had five workers for every retiree.
 But if current trends continue, by the 2040s, that ratio will fall to just 1.6.

-At the start of the twenty-first century, export-oriented South Korea and Taiwan were young and dynamic compared to Japan, but they, too, were aging quickly.
+At the start of the twenty-first century, export-oriented South Korea and Taiwan were young and dynamic compared to Japan, but they, too, were ageing quickly.
 Their millennial cohorts are too small compared to the baby boomers.
 The fact that large numbers of South Koreans and Taiwanese were entering retirement will restrict the ability of their countries to save and invest.

 According to IMF, "Vietnam is at risk of growing old before it grows rich."
 The share of working-age Vietnamese peaked in 2011, when the country's annual GDP per capita at purchasing power parity was $5,024, compared to $32,585 for South Korea, $31,718 for Japan, and $9,526 for China.
 Many Vietnamese youths suffer from unstable job markets, low wages, and high costs of living in the cities.
 As a result, large numbers live with their parents till the age of 30.
 These are some of the reasons contributing to Vietnam's falling fertility rate and population aging.